hoytech/quadrable/README.md

     $ perl -E 'for $i (1_000..1_999) { say $i }' | quadb exportProof --int --stdin | wc -c
     18010

-The values alone (`value 1000`, `value 1001`, ...) take up 10,000 bytes which implies the proof and encoding overhead is around 8,000 bytes (8 bytes per item, *including* all sibling hashes).
+The values alone (`value 1000`, `value 1001`, ...) take up 10,000 bytes, meaning the proof and encoding overhead is around 8,000 bytes (8 bytes per item, *including* all sibling hashes).
 (We're using `--int` instead of `--pushable` to avoid the pushable overhead, but that's only another 200 bytes or so).

 By contrast, if the keys are at random locations in the tree as per their hash values, the proofs become much larger: